Got a question?

 The safety and concerns of our porters are our collective responsibility.
 We take our responsibilities towards them and their safety concerns strictly.
 On your part, please carry only things that are of absolute

 We are your completely flexible holiday friends.
 Want to follow different routes?
 We have you covered.
 Have extra time in Nepal?
 Excellent!
-We have more add-on tours like Chitwan Jungle Safari, Cable Car ride to Chandragiri hills, Cooking and Yoga classes in Kathmandu, and so on.
+We have more add-on tours like Chitwan Jungle Safari, a Cable Car ride to Chandragiri hills, Cooking and Yoga classes in Kathmandu, and so on.

 Give us your ideas and we will prepare a complete itinerary for you.
-Do you want to use different standards of accommodations than provided in the itineraries?
+Do you want to use different standards of accommodations than those provided in the itineraries?
 Of course!
 You absolutely can.

 From your arrival until your two weeks tour in Nepal with us, your wishes are our command.
-Feel free to make the request, Nepal Treks and tour is at your service.
+Feel free to make the request, Nepal Treks, and Tour is at your service.